-When I’ve broken production apps, stakeholders have often asked: “What can we do to ensure this doesn’t happen again?”
+When broken production apps break, stakeholders immediately ask: “What can we do to ensure this never happens again?”

 The relationship between development speed and bugs looks something like this:

 Rushed pace & poor testing means many bugs.
-Slow down, and at first you’ll drastically reduce bugs.
+Slow down (ie, be more thorough), and at first you’ll drastically reduce bugs.
 But slow down more, and you begin to bottom out.
 You can never reach zero.

 Breaking prod less means using time, money, and bureaucracy to slide right on an axis of diminishing returns.